bmaunde/guidelines/checklists/REST API Checklist.md

 - [ ] The quesry parameter -  **query** or  **q** - are defined and implemented correctly

 ### Filtering
-- [ ] Predefined parameters are def
+- [ ] Predefined parameters are defined and implemented correctly
 - [ ] The parameters should have the same names as the attributes of the resource

 ### Paging
 - [ ] The limit and offset parameters are defined and  implemented correctly

+### Caching
+- [ ] Explicit caching configuration is in place
+- [ ]
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTc1OTM0MzA0NF19
+eyJoaXN0b3J5IjpbLTcwNzY0MjU5OV19
 -->